staticagesolutions/selfhosting/Part1_Masternode_Syscoin-core_4-4.0rc1.md

 <h3>Finishing Sentinel configuration</h3>

+You need to set your EDITOR= env variable to nano first

+    export EDITOR="/usr/bin/nano"

 Open crontab next but set nano as default editor first

     crontab -e

 Set a cron job to wake the system every 5 minutes, this goes after the last line